-While agile teams need to incorporate UX techniques throughout the development process, they may not have the time nor the experience to assess the effort involved in conducting UX experiments.
-They may also lack the knowledge required in deciding which UX technique is appropriate for a particular user story given the time they have for UX work and the characteristics of the user story.
+While agile teams need to incorporate UX methods throughout the development process, they may not have the time nor the experience to assess the effort involved in conducting UX experiments.
+They may also lack the knowledge required in deciding which UX method is appropriate for a particular user story given the time they have for UX work and the characteristics of the user story.